melodyserra/ruby/README.md

 ```
 puts "Hello " + 4 + 2 #no implicit conversion of Fixnum into String
 ```

+- **YOU DO**: Please go to http://tryruby.org/ and complete the challenges.

 ## Modules Versus Objects